Jaimeloeuf/relativity/README.md

 ## Roadmap
 - [ ] Add pictures/gif showing how to use the extension
 - [ ] Implement character jump.
 So, allow inputs like  20:30 --> line 20 char 30, where char cannot be negative.
 If negative, will count from backwards?
-- [ ] Show highlight/preview of line on type before jumping to preview the jump destination
 - [ ] Bundle project to reduce size
 - [ ] Optimize import to only import what is needed from vs code lib
     - Use typings file for reference